 Where there's smoke, there are cancer-causing by-products.
 So say scientists, who have found that barbecuing meat can produce two types of carcinogens: heterocyclic amines (HCAs), which form when meat begins to char, and polycyclic aromatic hydrocarbons (PAHs), which accumulate when smoke rises from the coals and onto your burger.
 But there's no need to haul the grill to the curb.
-Here's how to make your next steak or burger healthy and delicious.
+Here's how to make your next steak or burger healthy and delicious.1.
+Choose lean cuts.

 When grilling fatty meat, like ground chuck, place it on a piece of foil that's been pricked with small holes, says Sinha.
 The fat can still drip down, but rising smoke won't be able to permeate the meat.
-To further avoid a PAH-laced smoky haze, flip using a spatula instead of a fork, so juices don't leak out.
+To further avoid a PAH-laced smoky haze, flip using a spatula instead of a fork, so juices don't leak out.5.
+Tame the flames.

 Tips: Rules to grill by, from start to finish